SamDrive/KeyGen/README.md

 KeyGen
 ======

-Generates a random key for you wlan or other passwords.
+Generates a random 6-digit key in hexadecimal that can be used for passwords.

-Choose the number system and the key length and then click on "Generate".
+Includes a button to copy the key to clipboard